DIPlib/diplib/src/documentation/workplan.md

 1.  `class dip::Image`.
 Some features need to be tested more thoroughly.

+1.  `dip::Framework::Scan`, `dip::Framework::Separable` and `dip::Framework::Full`.
-1.  `dip::Framework::Scan`.
-Will be tested more thoroughly through the functions that use it.
+    These frameworks are the core of most algorithms.
+They will be tested more thoroughly through the functions that use it.
 Not yet parallelized.

 1. Arithmetic, bitwise and comparison operators (dependent on `dip::Framework::Scan`)